justeattakeaway/fozzie-components/packages/services/f-analytics/README.md

 </br></br>

 ## Environment variables
-Although this component can gather most data with only the `gtmSettings` object supplied it also needs some values only available on the serverside and will expect these to be present to fulfil all of it's functionality.
+Although this component can gather most data with only the `options` object supplied it also needs some values only available on the serverside and will expect these to be present to fulfil all of it's functionality.

 | Prop Name | Type | Example |  Description |
 | :----- | :----- | :----- | :----------- |